Mobile Suit Gundam

 In 1981, the series was re-edited for theatrical release and split into three films.
-The characters were designed by Yoshikazu Yasuhiko, and Kunio Okawara was responsible for the mechanical designs, including the eponymous giant robot, the RX-78-2 Gundam.
+The human characters were designed by Yoshikazu Yasuhiko, and Kunio Okawara was responsible for the robot designs, including the eponymous RX-78-2 Gundam.
 The first film was released on February 22, 1981.
 Tomino himself also wrote a trilogy of novels that retell the events of the series.
 Two manga adaptations of the series have also been written by two manga artists.

 Despite initial low ratings that caused the series' cancellation, the popularity of Gundam saw a boost from the introduction of Bandai's Gunpla models in 1980 and from reruns and the theatrical release of the anime, leading to the creation of a prolific and lucrative media and toy franchise.
-The series is famous for revolutionizing the giant robot genre due to the handling of mobile suits as weapons of war, as well as the portrayal of their pilots as ordinary soldiers.
-This aspects contrasted with the previous style of portraying hero pilots and their giant super hero robots.
+The series is considered iconic for revolutionizing the giant robot genre due to its portrayal of mobile suits as weapons of war with their pilots as ordinary soldiers.
+These aspects contrasted with the previous portrayals of hero pilots and their giant superhero robots.